-Read the Medication Guide that comes with Vyvanse before you or your child starts taking it and each time you get a refill.
+Read the Medication Guide that comes with VYVANSE before you start taking it and each time you get a refill.
 There may be new information.
-This Medication Guide does not take the place of talking to your doctor about your or your child's treatment with Vyvanse.
+This Medication Guide does not take the place of talking to your doctor about your medical condition or your treatment.

-Tell your doctor if you or your child has ever abused or been dependent on alcohol, prescription medicines or street drugs.
+Tell your doctor if you have ever abused or been dependent on alcohol, prescription medicines or street drugs.

 1. Heart-related problems including: